Speaker Resources

 The host will make sure the session ends on time.
 Once the recording is off, you may stay behind in the Zoom room briefly to informally address any remaining questions.

-All virtual sessions will be recorded and shared with attendees (unless you have requested and been approved for an exception).
-Most recordings are published in Sched by the next day.
-Recordings are openly released a few months after the conference.
+All virtual sessions will be recorded and shared with attendees in Sched as soon as the next day (unless you have requested and been approved for an exception).
+Recordings will then be openly released to the public a few months after the conference.
 Any recordings will be shared under a Creative Commons Attribution 4.0 International License (CC BY 4.0) unless otherwise arranged in advance.

 Lightning Talks